scipy-conference/scipy_proceedings/papers/carroll_et_al/ccarroll_et_al_scipy_2018.rst

 is a modular programming framework for solving and estimating macroeconomic and macro-financial models in which economic agents can be heterogeneous in a large number of ways.
 Models with extensive heterogeneity among agents can be extremely useful for policy and research purposes.
-However the most commonly published macroeconomic and macro-finance models have very limited heterogeneity or none at all, in large part because these are the only models that can be easily solved with existing toolkits such as DYNARE, [Adjemian2011].
+However, the most commonly published macroeconomic and macro-finance models have very limited heterogeneity or none at all, in large part because these are the only models that can be easily solved with existing toolkits such as DYNARE [Adjemian2011].

 In contrast, models with  extensive heterogeneity among agents have no central toolkit and must be solved in a bespoke way.
 This requires a significant